joyuwaoma/netflix_sql_project/README.md

 ![Netflix Logo](https://github.com/joyuwaoma/netflix_sql_project/blob/main/netflix-5947489_1280.png)

 ## Overview
-This project uses SQL to comprehensively analyze data on India's Netflix movies and TV shows.
+This project uses SQL to analyze Netflix movies and TV shows data comprehensively.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ## Objectives
 * Analyze the distribution of content types (movies vs TV shows).